2025

 National Highways knowingly delayed replacing hazardous P1 terminal designs for financial reasons, creating an ongoing safety risk for vehicles on designated roads.

-National Highways plans to commence formal survey work of the barrier provision on the A5 and, subject to network need and funding, will commence works to replace six existing ramped …
+National Highways will commence formal survey work of the barrier provision and condition on the A5 and, subject to network need and funding, will progress the replacement of six ramped end terminals with compliant bifurcations.

 Susan Clissold